 As long as you have closed shelters, adding additional shelters is easy: you can just open one of the closed shelters.
 However, once all the shelters are open, adding an additional shelter means finding a new location and setting up a new shelter.
 As part of your shelter management, you'll want to keep an eye on the number of closed shelters available.

-There are two closed shelters that can be used if the current shelters approach capacity.
+There are four closed shelters that can be used if the current shelters approach capacity.
 No new locations need to be found at this time.

 Explore other operation views